Golden Bay

 Golden Bay lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Moving forward with demographic trends, an above median population growth of national areas is projected.
-The Golden Bay statistical area (Lv2) is expected to increase by 1,507 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 12.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Based on aggregated SA2-level projections, Golden Bay is expected to increase by 1,491 persons to reach a total population of 8,629 by 2041, reflecting an overall increase of 12.5% over the 17-year period.

 Frequently Asked Questions - Population